 To try to prevent that from happening GPs will very often prescribe statins for patients who have high levels of bad cholesterol or who are at risk of a future heart attack or stroke.
 Statins are a group of medicines that can help lower the level of bad cholesterol by reducing the amount produced by the liver.
 Evidence has shown that overall some statins have proven to be more effective than others, especially when taken at certain levels.

-In phase two of Healthy Hearts we're equipping local GPs with new coding, which allows them to search their own patient records more effectively, helping them to discover patients who have high levels of bad cholesterol.
-Alongside this GPs will consider other aspects of their patients health to determine their risk of having a heart attack or stroke in the next ten years.
+In phase two of the Healthy Hearts initiative, we are equipping local GPs with new coding, which allows them to search their own patient records more effectively, helping them to discover patients who have high levels of bad cholesterol.
+Alongside this GPs will consider other aspects of their patient's health to determine their risk of having a heart attack or stroke in the next ten years.

-After consulting with senior doctors across the region we're recommending that local GPs make some simple improvements to the medications prescribed to some of their patients.
-For some patients this might mean that they are prescribed a statin for the first time, while others who are already prescribed a statin may be switched to a more effective one and may also have the dosage changed.
+After consulting with senior doctors across the region we are recommending that local GPs make some simple improvements to the medications prescribed to some of their patients.
+For some patients, this might mean that they are prescribed a statin for the first time, while others who are already on a statin may be switched to a more effective one and may also have the dosage changed.
 GPs will write out to patients to let them know about the changes before they take place.

-In addition to this we're also providing local GP practices and patients with comprehensive advice and guidance on living a healthier life along with information on where to find local advice and support.
+In addition to this, we are also providing local GP practices and patients with comprehensive advice and guidance on living a healthier life along with information on where to find local advice and support.